About the Journal

 V. Reliability and scientific validity: high methodological quality.

 VI.
-Presentation: good writing and text organisation (good logical coherence and presentation of the material).
+Presentation: proficient writing and text organization (good logical coherence and presentation of the material).

 Even though the Editors and Reviewers make every effort to ensure the technical and scientific quality of the manuscripts, the final responsibility for the content (namely the accuracy of the observations as well as the opinions expressed) is the sole responsibility of the Authors.